Stochastic noise can be helpful for variational quantum algorithms: Appendix

 and we have

 If $K_\mathcal{L}$ is a constant (and we could assume it is true since we are doing dimensional analysis), we get

 In general, we can assume a time-dependent solution as

 Now let us think about how the scaling of convergence time will be with noise.
 First, in the $\eta \to 0$ limit, for small $\eta$ the convergence time would get smaller, not larger (since it is immediately dominated by noise).
 So it is not possible that $T\sim 1/\eta $ to some powers in $\eta$.
-So the only possibility is
+For this reason, {the only possibility left is}

 in the scaling of $\eta$.
 We will thus focus on the first $\mathcal{O}(1)$ term in the small $\eta$ limit.
 Furthermore, from the form $e^{ - \eta {K_{\mathcal{L}}}t}$ we know that $T\sim 1/K_{\mathcal{L}}$.